nblockchain/fsx/ReadMe.md

 * Couldn't we run our script without FSI given that FSI eats a lot of memory (for REPL features, which scripts don't need)?
 * Couldn't we have a CI approach that takes care of our scripts in a similar way as we do with C# code?

-FSX answers both of these latter questions with a categorical YES!
+FSX answers all of these latter questions with a categorical YES!

 # How to use?